 <mark>.
 Choosing any of these tags will allow you to choose to highlight keywords in the Title as well.
 Defaults to do not highlight.

 The ft_min_word_len setting of your MySQL installation determines the minimum length of words indexed by the Full Text index.
 Setting that value here will trigger an alternative search algorithm when the search term is smaller than this size.
 Defaults to 4.
-Do not alter unless you have customised your MySQL installation.
+Do not alter unless you have customized your MySQL installation.

 By default, MySQL keeps a list of stop words, which are ignored in the Full Text index.
 An alternative search method is triggered when the search query contains one or more of these words.
 Do not alter unless you have customised your MySQL installation.